In this Surefire XH30 review guide, let's take a look at its new features, specs and compare it against the older Surefire X300U.

 The mode selector module is added to the bottom of the XH30 to provide strobe feature and different lumen intensities.

-During stress, this design might fail you if you forget to re-configure the setting.
+Under stress, this design might fail the user if forget to re-configure the setting.
 It's just another thing to remember, and people will forget.

-If you want a system that can do both without touching any button, we recommend the Streamlight TLR 1 HL.
+If you want a system that can activate instant strobe and momentary light without messing with buttons, we recommend the Streamlight TLR 1 HL.

 Side By Side Comparison: Surefire X300U-A & XH30